-- 1 Industrial, warehouse, storage and transport distribution development on appropriately located land, integrated with transport networks and designed to minimise potential impact on these networks. - 2 Industrially zoned allotments and uses protected from encroachment by adjoining uses that would reduce industrial development or expansion. - 3 Industrial development occurring without adverse effects on the health and amenity of occupiers of land in adjoining zones. - 4 Compatibility between industrial uses within industrial zones. - 5 The improved amenity of industrial areas.
+- 1 Industrial, warehouse, storage and transport distribution development on appropriately located land, integrated with transport networks and designed to minimise potential impact on these networks. - 2 The development of small scale agricultural industries, wineries, mineral water extraction and processing plants, and home based industries in rural areas. - 3 Industrially zoned allotments and uses protected from encroachment by adjoining uses that would reduce industrial development or expansion. - 4 Industrial development occurring without adverse effects on the health and amenity of occupiers of land in adjoining zones. - 5 Compatibility between industrial uses within industrial zones. - 6 The improved amenity of industrial areas. - 7 Co-location of industries in townships to enable promotion and implementation of innovative waste recovery practices, methods of power generation and reuse of by-products.

-- Offices and showrooms associated with industrial, warehouse, storage and transport development should be sited at the front of the building with direct and convenient pedestrian access from the main visitor parking area. - Any building or structure on, or abutting the boundary of, a non-industrial zone should be restricted to a height of 3 metres above ground level at the boundary and a plane projected at 31 degrees above the horizontal into the development site from that 3 metre height, as shown in the following diagram:
+- 1 Offices and showrooms associated with industrial, warehouse, storage and transport development should be sited at the front of the building with direct and convenient pedestrian access from the main visitor parking area. - 2 Any building or structure on, or abutting the boundary of, a non-industrial zone should be restricted to a height of 3 metres above ground level at the boundary and a plane projected at 31 degrees above the horizontal into the development site from that 3 metre height, as shown in the following diagram:

-- 3 Industrial development should enable all vehicles to enter and exit the site in a forward direction. - 4 Industrial development abutting an arterial road, a non-industrial zone boundary, or significant open space should be developed in a manner that does not create adverse visual impacts on the locality. - 5 Building facades facing a non-industrial zone, public road, or public open space should: - (a) use a variety of building finishes - (b) not consist solely of metal cladding

-- (c) contain materials of low reflectivity - (d) incorporate design elements to add visual interest - (e) avoid large expanses of blank walls. - Industrial development should minimise significant adverse impact on adjoining uses due to hours of operation, traffic, noise, fumes, smell, dust, paint or other chemical over-spray, vibration, glare or light spill, electronic interference, ash or other harmful or nuisance creating impacts. - 7 Landscaping should be incorporated as an integral element of industrial development along nonindustrial zone boundaries. - 8 Fencing (including colour-coated wire mesh fencing) adjacent to public roads should be setback in one of the following ways: - (a) in line with the building facade - (b) behind the building line - (c) behind a landscaped area that softens its visual impact. - 9 Marine aquaculture onshore storage, cooling and processing facilities should not impair the coastline and its visual amenity and should: - (a) be sited, designed, landscaped and developed at a scale and using external materials that minimise any adverse visual impact on the coastal landscape - (b) be sited and designed with appropriate vehicular access arrangement - (c) include appropriate waste treatment and disposal.
+- 3 Industrial development should enable all vehicles to enter and exit the site in a forward direction. - 4 Industrial development abutting an arterial road, a non-industrial zone boundary, or significant open space should be developed in a manner that does not create adverse visual impacts on the locality. - 5 Building facades facing a non-industrial zone, public road, or public open space should: - (a) use a variety of building finishes - (b) not consist solely of metal cladding - (c) contain materials of low reflectivity - (d) incorporate design elements to add visual interest - (e) avoid large expanses of blank walls. - 6 Industrial development should minimise significant adverse impact on adjoining uses due to hours of operation, traffic, noise, fumes, smell, dust, paint or other chemical over-spray, vibration, glare or light spill, electronic interference, ash or other harmful or nuisance creating impacts. - 7 Landscaping should be incorporated as an integral element of industrial development along non-industrial zone boundaries. - 8 Fencing (including colour-coated wire mesh fencing) adjacent to public roads should be setback in one of the following ways: - (a) in line with the building facade - (b) behind the building line - (c) behind a landscaped area that softens its visual impact. - 9 Marine aquaculture onshore storage, cooling and processing facilities should not impair the coastline and its visual amenity and should: - (a) be sited, designed, landscaped and developed at a scale and using external materials that minimise any adverse visual impact on the coastal landscape - (b) be sited and designed with appropriate vehicular access arrangement - (c) include appropriate waste treatment and disposal.